shreya1313/Modified-ResNet10/README.md

 ## Goal

-##### Coming up with a modified residual network (ResNet) architecture with the highest test accuracy on the CIFAR- 10 image classification dataset, under the constraint that your model has no more than 5 million parameters.
+##### Designing a modified Residual Network (ResNet) architecture with the highest test accuracy on the CIFAR- 10 image classification dataset, under the constraint that the model has no more than 5 million parameters.

 ## Our Proposed Architecture